 To pass the course, the final grade must be 6.0 or higher.
 If on the first attempt, the student obtains a failing grade, they will get one opportunity to adjust the thesis (the re-exam).
 If this second attempt also ends in a failing grade, the student will have to re-do the entire Master Thesis with another research group.

 Additional information can be found on the Brightspace site of the course Research Internship.

 There is no reading list for this course.
 Depending on the context of their internship, students will need to read scientific literature to support their work.
 In addition, they will need to read scientific papers as a background to their assignment.

-Students do not need register for the Research Master Thesis in My Studymap.
+Students do not need register for the Research Master Thesis in uSis.